For the love of books…Posted 25th March, 2020

 Just grabbing a book off the shelf to share, can lead to these special times.
 So many benefits from simply enjoying a favourite or new story together.

-So, just imagine the benefits for your child, if you read a book together every day.
+So, just imagine the benefits for your child, if you read books together every day.

 So then, what if you could take this story even further.
 This is something we regularly do at nursery.
 We enjoy stories with the children and then extend them in a variety of ways to create even more learning experiences for children to enjoy.